StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

 ## Splunk saved search

 StackState Agent V1 executes all Splunk saved searches configured in the [Agent Splunk events check configuration file](#agent-splunk-events-check-configuration) and pushes retrieved data to StackState as a telemetry stream.
-The following fields from the results a saved search are sent to StackState:
+The following fields from the results of a saved search are sent to StackState:

 | Field | Type | Description |
 | :--- | :--- | :--- |